 We are flexible in this area.
 Many students want to get started right away and not wait until clinics are available.
 Some students find that doing a mentorship before the anatomy clinic gives them a better perspective in the dissection.
 Some students are not comfortable doing a mentorship until they have the anatomy clinic under their belt.
 A lot depends on the amount of experience each student has when they join.
 Your interviewer will help you decide on the best plan for you.

 The number of mentorships listed in the training program is a minimum.
-If your final mentor at each stage (Beginning, IS, Advanced) feels you need another mentorship they will make this recommendation.
+If your final mentor at each stage (Beginning, IS, Advanced) feels you need another mentorship, they will make this recommendation.
 Students should feel free to do as many mentorships, including multi day, as they want.
 They will receive evaluations and credit for them all.

 Only new members wanting to participate in the Training Program will be interviewed.
 The interview is designed to answer your questions and give you some guidance on how to get started with the training program.
 Everyone is welcome in PHCP, whether they are seeking certification or not.

-You will have access to the Forum.
+You will have access to the Forums.
 This is a great place to share information and ask questions.
-You will be able to advertise your business on our web site as a “Student Practitioner”, “Advanced Student Practitioner” or “Practitioner”.
-Student Practitioners and Advanced Student Practitioners are required to do a minimum of one mentorship each year or a Media Presentation in order to maintain their listing on the website.
+You will be able to advertise your business on our web site as a Student Practitioner, Advanced Student Practitioner or Practitioner.
+Student Practitioners and Advanced Student Practitioners are required to do a minimum of one mentorship each year or a media presentation in order to maintain their listing on the website.
 You will have the support of the organization in furthering your hoof care education and the benefit of mentors who have many years of experience.
-PHCP also offers continuing education, semi-annual conferences, and many outreach opportunities at a reduced price for members.
+PHCP also offers continuing education, semi-annual conferences and many outreach opportunities at a reduced price for members.

 The forum is a friendly safe place where you can ask for help and information on any horse or hoof care subject.
 There are no dumb questions.
-Members range from beginning students to experienced Mentors and everyone is welcome to participate.
+Members range from beginning students to experienced mentors and everyone is welcome to participate.
 It is a great place to share hoof photos and cases where you would like some input from other hoof care providers.
 It’s a very active forum and we strive to make all our members feel comfortable there.

 Yes!
 We are open to everyone.
 Anyone with a desire to learn should join PHCP.